polkadot-fellows/xcm-format/README.md

 - `Named = 1 { name: Vec<u8> }`: Some `name`d network.
 - `Polkadot = 2`: The Polkadot Relay chain
 - `Kusama = 3`: Kusama.

+#### BodyId
+An identifier of a pluralistic body.

+Encoded as the tagged union of:

+- `Unit = 0`: The only body in its context.
+It should be unambiguous to which body `Unit` refers.
+The `Unit` id should never be used in a context with multiple pluralistic bodies.
+- `Moniker = 1 [u8; 4]`: A named body.
+- `Index = 2 (Compact[u32])`: An indexed body.
+- `Executive = 3`: The unambiguous executive body (for Polkadot, this would be the Polkadot council).
+- `Technical = 4`: The unambiguous technical body (for Polkadot, this would be the Technical Committee).
+- `Legislative = 5`: The unambiguous legislative body (for Polkadot, this could be considered the opinion of a majority of lock-voters).
+- `Judicial = 6`: The unambiguous judicial body (this doesn't exist on Polkadot, but if it were to get a "grand oracle", it may be considered as that).
+- `Defense = 7`: The unambiguous defense body (for Polkadot, an opinion on the topic given via a public referendum on the `staking_admin` track).
+- `Administration = 8`: The unambiguous administration body (for Polkadot, an opinion on the topic given via a public referendum on the `general_admin` track).
+- `Treasury = 9`: The unambiguous treasury body (for Polkadot, an opinion on the topic given via a public referendum on the `treasurer` track).

+#### BodyPart

+A part of a pluralistic body.

+Encoded as the tagged union of:

+- `Voice = 0`: The body's declaration, under whatever means it decides.
+- `Members = 1 { count: Compact[u32] }`: A given number of members of the body.
+- `Fraction = 2 { nom: Compact[u32], denom: Compact[u32] }`: A given number of members of the body, out of some larger caucus.
+- `AtLeastProportion = 3 { nom: Compact[u32], denom: Compact[u32] }`:  No less than the given proportion of members of the body.
+- `MoreThanProportion = 4 { nom: Compact[u32], denom: Compact[u32] }`: More than the given proportion of members of the body.

 ### Written format